zulip/zulip/docs/testing/manual-testing.md

 Here are the main tasks for Hamlet (and each message gets sent several times):

-- Send Cordelia/Othello a PM.
+- Send Cordelia/Othello a direct message.
-- Send Cordelia a PM.
+- Send Cordelia a direct message.
-- Send Othello a PM.
+- Send Othello a direct message.
 - Post to Verona/foo.
 - Post to Verona/bar.
 - Post to Denmark/foo.